Cub scouts honor U.S. military’s fallen in New Castle

 Cub Scout 221 of New Castle and local residents attended a Memorial Day Flag ceremony at High Land Cemetery in New Castle on Monday, a city news release states.

 “We honored our service men and women who are no longer with us with a moment of silence.
 A prayer was offered by the Cub Scouts as well,” the release states.
-“The flag ceremony was completed with a gun salute by Rich Medina, Mike Miller, Eric Williams, Andy Esquibel, Joe McNeal, and Yadi Guthrie played Taps on the trumpet.”
+“The flag ceremony was completed with a gun salute by Rich Medina, Mike Miller, Eric Williams, Andy Esquibel, Joe McNeal and Yadi Guthrie played Taps on the trumpet.”

 Many people in the crowd said it was one of the most beautiful renditions of Taps they ever heard, the release states.